jsantoro10/jsantoro10.github.io/_cases/nonna.md

       - lesson: Labels
         learning: I learned that all button labels and CTAs should use language that is straightforward and understandable for users regardless of their familiarity with similar food ordering apps.
     next_steps:
-      - Conduct a third usability study to evaluate whether the pain points users experienced have been effectively addressed
+      - Evaluate the success of the app by tracking account signups, time on task, and task success rate
+      - Conduct more user research to determine any new areas of need, such as customer reviews and pickup/delivery feedback
-      - Conduct more user research to determine any new areas of need
+      - Conduct more user research to determine any new areas of need, such as customer reviews and pickup/delivery feedback
 ---